sh-Shubham17/sankalan-2022/alacrity.md

 Judgment will be done based on two criteria:

 1. 50 percent of the score depends on our judges
 2. The other 50 percent is on you, we will post the photographs on our official Facebook page & Instagram Page and it's your duty to increase the number of positive reactions on your photo by sharing it with your friends.
-The picture with the most number of positive reactions until 18:00 hours on Sunday of every week will be the winner of the contest for the respective week.
+The picture with the most number of positive reactions will be the winner of the contest .